hedgedoc/hedgedoc/docs/content/interface/toolbar.md

    inserting `name=$YourName`, a time by inserting `time=$time` or a color by inserting `color=#FFFFFF` in the `[]`.
    Please note that you can only specify one of those per `[]`, but you can use multiple `[]`.
 5. **Emoji Picker**
-   This button opens the emoji picker, where you can choose an emoji or a fork awesome icon to insert into your note.
+   This button opens the emoji picker, where you can choose an emoji to insert into your note.
    ![Emoji Picker](../images/interface/toolbar/emoji.png)

 ## Settings